Who else is excited to get outdoors and on the river?!

 - do you consent to contact tracing?

-- Enforcing physical distancing of at least 2m whenever possible and use of non-medical masks (buff style face coverings for safety and comfort), when physical distancing isn’t possible.
+- Enforcing physical distancing of at least 2m whenever possible and use of non-medical masks (buff style face coverings for safety and comfort), when indoors or riding the bus.

 - Enhanced cleaning and disinfecting protocols and frequency including all gear, vehicles and surfaces that follows government and industry guidelines.

 - Limiting trip sizes.
-To increase safety, ease of physical distancing and for our guest experience trips will not exceed 48 people; typically 24.
+To increase safety, ease of physical distancing and for our guest experience trips will not exceed 48 people.

-- Payment by credit card or debit only.
+- Payment by credit card or debit encouraged.

-- Changes to our trips and procedures such as paper waivers to avoid iPad use, outdoor check-in, and no longer providing food and beverages to adhere to guidelines and limit close contact and contact points.
+- Changes to our trips and procedures such as outdoor check-in, and no longer providing food and beverages to adhere to guidelines and limit close contact and contact points.

 - Environmental changes to our sites with sanitization stations, physical distancing barriers, markers and signage to encourage and remind guests and staff to follow policies and procedures.